younes-dro/wp-plugin-reactjs/README.md

 3. Use `npm run build` to generate a production-ready bundle.
 4. Dynamically register components in `src/registry/registerComponents.js` or add your own.
 5. Use the `AppContext` for global state management across your components.
+6. Configure plugin settings in `src/config.js` and pass dynamic values from WordPress using `wp_localize_script`.
-6. Visit the `Tools -> WP Plugin React` page to see your changes in action.
+7. Visit the `Tools -> WP Plugin React` page to see your changes in action.

 ---